Mohammad Pulalun Kiram

-Mohammad Pulalun Kiram (d.
-1862) was sultan of Sulu from 1844 to 1862.
+Mohammad Pulalun Kiram (died 1862) was sultan of Sulu from 1844 to 1862.
 He succeeded his father, Jamalul Kiram I. During his reign, Spanish expedition to Sulu was led by Governor-General Narciso Claveria y Zaldua and subsequent conflict with the Spanish military under Governor-General Juan Antonio de Urbiztondo.
 As sultan, he was known for his political administration making the Royal House of Kiram extend its influence and fame among Sulus.

 Treaties

 France

 In 1844, the French concluded a treaty with the Sultan of Sulu to acquire Basilan Island in exchange for a significant amount of money.
 While the terms of this treaty were not fully implemented, it along with the presence of English, Dutch, and French vessels in Sulu waters prompted the Spaniards to take more aggressive measures to subjugate the Sulu Archipelago.

 Great Britain

 Sir James Brooke's treaty with Sultan Pulalun in 1849 was met with hostility from the Spanish colonial government.
 The treaty, which aimed to protect British commercial interests, was seen as an act disloyalty by Spain.
 The governor of Zamboanga protested to the sultan regarding this treaty, but the issue was not resolved, and the governor returned to Zamboanga without any results.